OSC/ood-documentation/source/authentication/nsf-access.rst

 registering your application.

 Here's an example you can use to get started.
-Note that ``oidc_client_id`` and ``oidc_client_secret`` are commented out because the are specific to your site.
+Note that ``oidc_client_id`` and ``oidc_client_secret`` are commented out because they are specific to your site.

 .. code-block:: yaml
   :emphasize-lines: 3-4